skip-mev/connect/oracle/README.md

 ## Lifecycle

-The orchestrator can be initialized with an option of `WithMarketMap` which allows each provider to be instantiated with a predetermined set of markets.
-If this option is not provided, the orchestrator will fetch the markets from the market map provider. **Both options can be set.**
+The oracle can be initialized with an option of `WithMarketMap` which allows each provider to be instantiated with a predetermined set of markets.
+If this option is not provided, the oracle will fetch the markets from the market map provider. **Both options can be set.**

-The orchestrator will then start each provider in a separate goroutine.
-Additionally, if the orchestrator has a market map provider, it will start a goroutine that will periodically fetch the markets from the market map provider and update the providers accordingly.
+The oracle will then start each provider in a separate goroutine.
+Additionally, if the oracle has a market map provider, it will start a goroutine that will periodically fetch the markets from the market map provider and update the providers accordingly.

 All providers are running concurrently and will do so until the main context is canceled (what is passed into `Start`).
-If the orchestrator is canceled, it will cancel all providers and wait for them to finish before returning.
+If the oracle is canceled, it will cancel all providers and wait for them to finish before returning.